wyne/fasder/matching.md

 - Run search twice.
 Once with last segment split by file extension and once without.
 - (?)
 What if there's multiple file extensions?

+Rules
+The last search term must match the last segment of the path (this applies to both methods: splitting by / and splitting by / and .).
+Search terms must match in the order they appear.
+For example, if the search is "tm con", "tm" must appear before "con" in the path segments.
+The path segments do not have to be adjacent, meaning the search terms can match across non-consecutive segments, but they must follow the order of appearance.

 ## One word search

 Match only against the last path segment.